Build a Flutter App that Integrates with Viam

 Entering the name for the project in VS Code: 'smart_machine_app'.

-If you don’t change any of the boilerplate files, you’ll have a counter app with a button that adds one to the total each time you press it.
+If you don’t change any of the code files, you’ll have a counter app with a button that adds one to the total each time you press it.
 That’s not going to be very helpful for interacting with your fleet of machines, so in the next steps, you’ll edit three of these automatically-created files to start building out a Viam-integrated app.

 Edit the YAML configuration files